naolatam/B1-infrastructure-project/Web/Wordpress.md

     3. Move the content of `wordpress` folder to your webroot folder
     4. Remove archive files and empty `wordpress` folder.
     5. Configure a web server to serve the wordpress file.
-        - For wordpress, you can re-use the [web server configuration](./Web.md#6-webserver-configuration) from Pterodactyl panel.
+        - For wordpress, you can re-use the [web server configuration](./Pterodactyl.md#6-webserver-configuration) from Pterodactyl panel.
 Don't forget you can customize it/adding SSL, for more detailed instructions about adding a SSL, you can refer to the [SSL obtention guide](#2-obtain-an-ssl-certificate) and to the [Reverse Proxy SSL Configuration](#3-add-the-certificate) to configure NGINX.
 The configuration for a website and for a Reverse Proxy is the same in this case.
+        For configuring from scratch, you can follow the NGINX [user documentation](./WebServer.md)
 - Here is the script to make that (from 1 to 4 only):
     ```
     cd /mnt/server/webroot # move to the webroot folder